 This is a list of online resources such as LinkedIn Learning, Rosetta Stone, and streaming videos that can supplement online teaching and learning.
 They can be added to existing courses by linking to the listed URLs in Canvas.

 3D Design Studio is operating fully remotely for fall 2020.
 Patrons may access the service by submitting a survey.
 At this time, we are only accepting models for course work and research.
 Preferred file formats are .stl and .obj.
 Patrons will receive an email when their completed object is available for pick-up outside of the 3D Design Studio in Newman Library.

 3D scanning services are available on a case-by-case basis through our booking website.
 Once your item is scanned, it will be availabe for pickup outside of the studio in Newman Library.
 Human subject 3D scanning is not available this semester.
 Any questions about the space or its services can be directed to 3DStudio@vt.edu.

 Data Viz Studio

 The Data Viz Studio is closed.
-Virtual consultations are available by-appointment, but only for academic projects.
-Email firstname.lastname@example.org to request an appointment.
+Virtual consultations are available by-appointment; visit our consultations page to book an appointment.